thruflo/thruflo/THOUGHTS.md

+*n.b.: *these are just the author's collated ramblings, for the sake of recording them for possible future reference*

 * idea for a markdown > pdf service
 * somewhat opaquely recorded as [business development with version control][]
 * essential, core insight was my own copy and pasting